 A common tactic among newcomers and those who suddenly feel pressure in a quickly growing segment is offering sharply reduced prices.
 In theory, this is meant to attract cost-conscious prospective customers who put price above all else.

 As a long-term differentiating factor, though, it’s risky at best.
 Why?
-Because another business will come along soon enough and attempt to undercut tu low prices.
+Because another business will come along soon enough and attempt to undercut your low prices.

 Stay laser-focused on customer satisfaction.